Leigh-Ola/ETH-Solidity-Project-Deployment-With-Hardhat/README.md

 ```

 # STEPS:
-OPen your terminal and run this:
+Open your terminal and run this:
 ```shell
 npm init -y
 npm install --save-dev hardhat